github/training-kit/paths/git-trouble/fc-setup.md

 sidebar:
   nav: "advanced"
 main-content: |
+  This stuff is a lot more fun if you try it out.
+Let's create a sample repository to play with:

   1. Create a repository on [GitHub.com](https://www.github.com) and `clone` it to your desktop.
   1. Create a new branch, call it ```test```.
   1. Create a series of commits that give you a rich history to practice the scenarios in this course.
 Feel free to use this handy script to generate them for you: